erik33045/satellite-background/README.md

 * Enable multiple regions or map types with arguments
 * Make the call more performant
 * Make the Background image setting configurable
+* Automate the creation of a task if one doesn't exist